Murdock135/second_brain/300_disciplines/320_mastery_over_math_and_ai/milestones.md

 - [ ] #milestone Read the big paper: The Rise and Potential of Large Language Model Based Agents: A Survey
 - [ ] #milestone Combination of evidence in Dempster shafer theory
 - [ ] #milestone Read and understand the Neovim codebase
-- [ ] #milestone read dockerfile ref https://docs.docker.com/reference/dockerfile/#overview
+- [x] #milestone read dockerfile ref https://docs.docker.com/reference/dockerfile/#overview ✅ 2025-09-03
 - [ ] #milestone do Andrej Karpathy's LLMs from scratch course
+- [ ] #milestone read python setup and usage https://docs.python.org/3/using/index.html